MDIL-SNU/SIMPLE-NN_v2/docs/inputs/params_XX.rst

 params_XX
 =========

 **params_XX** contains the coefficients for symmetry functions (SFs).
+XX is the element name
-XX is an atom type which included in the target system.
-The detailed format of 'param_XX' is described in below
+in the target system. 'param_XX' is written in the following style:

 .. code-block:: bash